An Analysis of Robustness of Non-Lipschitz Networks: Introduction

 \comment{ In this work, we present a model where large perturbations are indeed possible to defend against.
 If we could verify some of our features at a cost, the adversary would be driven to perturb a small random subset of them.
 This motivates us to consider an adversarial model where the attacker can perturb within a random subspace of the feature space.
 We allow the adversary to perform arbitrarily large manipulations within this subspace.
 Intuitively if the features are well-clustered and separated in the embedding space, an adversary moving in a random direction from one cluster is unlikely to hit another cluster even with large movements. }

-An interesting property of our model is that it is critical to be able to refuse to predict: any algorithm which always predicts a class label---therefore without an ability to abstain---is guaranteed to perform poorly.
-This provides a first formal hardness result about abstention in adversarial defense, and also a first provable negative result in feature-space attacks.
-We therefore allow the algorithm to output ``don't know'' for some examples, which, as a by-product of our algorithm, serves as a detection mechanism for adversarial examples.
-It also results in an interesting trade-off between robustness and accuracy: by controlling how frequently we refuse to predict, we are able to trade (robust) precision off against recall.
-We also provide results for how to provably optimize for such a trade-off using a data-driven algorithm.
-Our strong theoretical advances are backed by empirical evidence in the context of contrastive learning \cite{he2020momentum, chen2020simple, khosla2020supervised}.
+In addition to providing a formal separation between algorithms that can abstain and those that cannot, our work also yields an interesting trade-off between robustness and accuracy~\citep{tsipras2019robustness,zhang2019theoretically,raghunathan2020understanding} for nearest-neighbor algorithms.
+By controlling a distance threshold determining the rate at which the nearest-neighbor algorithm abstains, we are able to trade off (robust) precision against recall, and we provide results for how to provably optimize for such a trade-off using a data-driven approach.
+We also perform experimental evaluation in the context of contrastive learning \citep{he2020momentum, chen2020simple, khosla2020supervised}.

+We acknowledge that our model is only an abstraction.
+Additionally, one can also consider relaxations of the Lipschitzness condition.
+We discuss some work along these lines in Section \ref{sec:related}.

 \comment{ We present a nearest-neighbor based algorithm which obtains high robustness under our threat model.
 We further establish that under practical conditions satisfied by the feature embedding, our algorithm does not say ``don't know'' too often.
-We demonstrate the effectiveness of data-driven decision making in navigating the trade-off between robust accuracy and abstention.
+We demonstrate the effectiveness of data-driven algorithm design in navigating the trade-off between robust accuracy and abstention.
 Our theoretical results provide useful practical guidelines for determining and constructing ``good'' feature spaces that enable adversarially robust classification.
 We supplement our theory with empirical applications to contrastive learning. }

-\subsection{Our contributions}
+\subsection{Our Contributions}

-Our work advances robust machine learning in a multifaceted way.
+Our main contributions are the following.
 Conceptually, we introduce a new \emph{random feature subspace} threat model to abstract the effect of non-Lipschitzness in deep networks.
-Technically, we show the power of abstention and data-driven decision-making in this setting, proving that classifiers with the ability to abstain are provably more powerful than those that cannot, and giving provable guarantees for data-driven hyperparameter learning.
+Technically, we show the power of abstention and data-driven algorithm design in this setting, proving that classifiers with the ability to abstain are provably more powerful than those that cannot in this model, and giving provable guarantees for nearest-neighbor style algorithms and data-driven hyperparameter learning.
 Experimentally, we show that our algorithms perform well in this model on representations learned by supervised and self-supervised contrastive learning.
 More specifically,